longhongc/ros2-practice-example/README.md

 # ROS2 Practice Example
-This repository is for practicing of some ros2 feature.
+This repository is for practicing some ros2 feature.
 The publisher and subscriber of three different sensors are implemented.
 The publisher is written in C++ and the subscriber is written in Python for eaiser usage of matplotlib visualization.
 Each example contains some demonstrations: